Szumapman/PyAssist/README.md

 The motivation behind the project stems from the need for a versatile and user-friendly command-line tool for personal information management.
 PyAssist was developed to offer an intuitive interface for handling contacts and notes, allowing users to focus on productivity rather than dealing with cumbersome organizational tasks.

-### Voice Search Functionality
+### Voice Note Dictation Functionality

-PyAssist introduces a cutting-edge voice search feature, allowing users to interact with the tool through spoken commands.
-This innovative functionality enhances the user experience by enabling hands-free operation, particularly useful for users on the go or those who prefer voice commands.
+PyAssist introduces an innovative feature for voice dictation of notes.
+This innovative feature improves the user experience by enabling hands-free operation, which is especially useful for longer notes.

-#### To utilize the voice search feature:

-1. Simply speak your command after entering the designated voice search mode.
-2. PyAssist will process your spoken command and execute the corresponding action.
+To use the voice dictation function: Select "dictate" mode when creating a note.PyAssist will process your speech into text.

 This feature adds a new dimension to the user interface, making PyAssist even more accessible and user-friendly.